 We’ve seen converting images and resizing them does not need to be a complicated process.
 These are basic functions that shouldn’t take much more than a right-click.
-We can’t complain really that Windows or even any other OS does not offer the functionality built-in.
+We can’t complain that Windows or any other OS does not offer the functionality built-in.
 After all, how many people even care about converting or resizing images?
 But we can say you probably do since you’re here.
-Today we’re going to see how you can convert and resize images with a right-click in Dolphin.
-Dolphin, for those who don’t know, is the default file manager on the KDE Plasma desktop, which comes pre-built in Kubuntu.
+Today, we’ll see how to convert and resize images with a right-click in Dolphin.
+Dolphin is the default file manager on the KDE Plasma desktop, which comes pre-built in Kubuntu.

 KDE Image Menu

-Dolphin’s inbuilt services downloader lets you easily download and install a couple of image tools that work off a right click too.
-They can only either convert PNG to JPG or vice versa and aren’t as helpful as Kim.
+Dolphin’s inbuilt services downloader lets you easily download and install image-editing tools that work off a right click.
+However, they can only convert PNG to JPG or vice versa and aren’t as helpful as Kim.
 Kim not only lets you resize images, but it also lets you compress them without resizing them.
-It not only lets you convert images but also rotate them, and turn them grayscale or sepia.
-You can create gifs, a photo montage, a flash or HTML gallery, and yet more.
-Yes, all of that is simply a right-click, and then a few other clicks away depending on the task at hand.
+It not only lets you convert images but rotate them also, and turn them grayscale or sepia.
+You can create GIFs, a photo montage, a flash or HTML gallery, and a lot more.

 How to install KDE Image Menu